updated January 8, 2021

 Step 6: Once it’s passed the pull test, trim the tails very close to the knot.

 When you’re done, pull again to make sure you didn’t mistakenly cut the knot itself.
-Now you’re ready to knit with your newly joined yarn.
+Now you’re ready to work with your newly joined yarn.

 One suggestion – I would try to place the knot at the back of your work and avoid any section that people will be drawn to.
-If you’re knitting in stockinette stitch, the knot should go in between two stitches when working it.
+Whenever possible, the knot should go in between two stitches when working it.
 You may need to slightly adjust your tension to make this happen.

 While this isn’t required, I find it looks more polished when the knot is at the back of your work.